Difference Between KB and MB

 Main Differences Between KB and MB?

 1. “Kilobyte” refers to the amount of binary format or data that equals 1,000 decimal bits or 1,024 bits of binary data.
-Whereas, Megabyte is just a unit of data equal to around one million bytes in decimals as well as 1,048,576 bytes in the binary.
+Whereas, Megabyte is just a unit of data equal to around one million bytes in decimals as well as 1,048,576 bytes in binary.

 2. KB is a smaller unit when compared to MB.
 On the other hand, a Megabyte is 1,000 times larger than a Kilobyte in terms of storage capacity, which means a Megabyte (MB) is greater than a Kilobyte (KB).

-4. As per its full-form, KB stands for Kilobyte, and its prefix is Kilo.
+4. As per its full form, KB stands for Kilobyte, and its prefix is Kilo.
 On the other hand, MB stands for Megabyte and has a prefix named Mega.

 5. In some cases, it can be confusing to understand the distinction between binary and decimal key bits (KB).
 Though it’s easy to decipher that somehow a binary KB is only 24 points larger than a decimal KB.
 Whereas, Megabytes are defined as 1,048,576 bytes in such a binary system.
 However, under a decimal system, 1 million bytes equals 1 Megabyte (MB).
 Bytes are used to symbolize this decimal Megabyte, which is then elevated to power 6 bytes.